MississaugaCoding/mississaugacoding.github.io/_posts/2016-01-05-html-css-js-json.md

 });
 {% endhighlight %}

 Note how the `forEach()` method takes a callback function, which in turn takes a variable name.
-This variable name `client` is what we use inside the loop to refer to the individual object or record, and get its fields.
+This variable name `client` is what we plan to use inside the loop to refer to the individual object (record), and get at its key-value pairs (fields).

 ##Templates
 This process of reading in multiple JSON objects can be further simplified by using templates.

 A template is a pattern that we wish to apply to each object in the array.
-HTML 5 introduced a new `template` tag for this purpose.
+HTML5 introduced a new `template` tag for this purpose.

 There are several JavaScript templating libraries.
 For this example we will use Mustache.
 (See link in references section.)